gar1t/groktest/examples/doctest.md

 ```

-For this reason Groktest recommends indenting tests in Mardown files.
+For this reason Groktest recommends indenting tests in markdown files.

 Errors are tested by providing a `Traceback` example.